 A profitable niche could earn you a steady income.
 In time you’ll see the fruitage of your hard work.
 All of the steps above are there to help ensure that the niche you choose is one that will ultimately have success.

 While success is not guaranteed, it is certainly made more probable after following the above steps.
 Of course, having someone to guide you through the process of creating a niche website is ultimately the best way to truly see results for your work.

-That’s why Jim and Ricky have created Niche Site School, your own personal guide to creating a profitable niche website.
+That’s why Jim and Ricky have created Project 24, your own personal guide to creating a profitable niche website.
 If you’re not quite ready to dive into their online course, check out their free niche site tutorial!